cgwire/zou/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Please use https://cgwire.canny.io for any feature request.
-Every feature request done on Github will be closed.
+Please use https://cgwire.canny.io for any big feature request.